Close×

 You share your room with the person accompanying you.
 If you're traveling alone, we'll match you with someone of the same sex.
 Depending on the city and the number of participants, the group may stay in one or two hotels.
 The list of hotels where you will be staying will be sent to you by e-mail three weeks before your departure.

-When you leave the hotel, we ask you to return your key to the reception and to pay, if necessary, the bill for the products and services purchased at the hotel (e.g. telephone calls, minibar).
+When you leave the hotel, we ask you to return your key to reception and, where applicable, to settle the bill for products and services purchased at the hotel (e.g. telephone calls, minibar).

-If you do not plan to sleep at the hotel on certain nights of your trip, please always inform the guide, so as not to worry anyone.
+If you don't plan to sleep in a hotel on any of the nights of your trip, please always let the guide know, so as not to worry anyone.

 What about your bike?
 It will spend the night in your room or in a safe place provided for this purpose.
 We recommend that you lock it at all times.

-In case of a mechanical problem on the course
+In the event of a mechanical problem on the course

-We recommend that you have a complete tune-up of your bicycle before you leave.
-A bicycle in good condition is the first guarantee of a successful trip.
+We recommend that you have a complete tune-up of your bike before you leave.
+A bike in good condition is the first guarantee of a successful trip.

-For small problems (adjustment, flat tire, etc.), the guide will be able to help you out and get you back on the road when he passes by.
-At any time, you can reach them by phone, so that they can help you out or drive you to the nearest bicycle store in case of a major breakdown.
+For minor glitches (adjustments, punctures, etc.), the guide will help you out and get you back on the road as soon as he passes by.
+He can be reached by phone at any time to help you out, or to take you to the nearest bike store in the event of a major breakdown.

 That said, nothing beats self-sufficiency if you want to get back on the road in a few minutes!
-For a list of basic parts and tools to pack, see the "Packing and Checklist ↑" section.
+For a list of the basic parts and tools you need to take with you, see "Luggage preparation and checklist ↑".

 In case of fatigue or discomfort on the course

-If you are unable to complete your day, due to fatigue, illness or a major mechanical problem, the support vehicle will drive you and your bicycle to the next stopover city.
+If you are unable to complete your day, due to fatigue, illness or a major mechanical problem, the support vehicle will take you and your bike to the next stopover town.

-Vélo Québec Voyages's professionnal guide is your contact person during your entire trip.
-Whether you have questions or need advice on the proposed itineraries, hotels, meal planning, transportation of your luggage, mechanical needs, supervision on the road, etc., your guide is Vélo Québec Voyages' representative on the ground.
-They will listen to your needs and expectations.
+Your Vélo Québec Voyages professional guide is your contact throughout your trip.
+Whether you have questions or need advice on proposed itineraries, accommodations, meal planning, luggage transportation, mechanical needs, supervision on the road, etc., your guide is Vélo Québec Voyages' representative on the ground.
+He's there to listen to your needs and expectations.

-At the time of your reservation, you will have received the procedure to transfer the GPX data into your GPS as well as two days of data allowing you to test everything.
-Note that the complete GPX data of your trip will be sent to you by email 24 to 48 hours before your departure.
+At the time of booking, you will have received the procedure for integrating GPX data into your GPS, as well as two days of data for testing purposes.
+Please note that the complete GPX data for your trip will be e-mailed to you 24 to 48 hours before departure.

 Formalities for the United States

-The contents of this section are provided for your information only.
+The contents of this section are provided for information purposes only.

-It is the responsibility of each traveler to obtain all required documents and to inquire about the requirements for entry into the United States.
+It is the responsibility of each traveler to obtain all required documents and to find out about the conditions for entering the United States.

 Passport